cheald/faster_pathname/README.md

 Pathname is slow.
 This makes Sprockets slow.
 This gem patches some of the slowest methods in Pathname to make Sprockets fast.

+See [this issue](https://github.com/sstephenson/sprockets/issues/506) for an overview of the issue.

 ## Installation

 Add this line to your application's Gemfile: